 Those who watch daytime television may be all too familiar with scenes of people leaning their heads outside their windows, shaking their fists at the sky, and shouting the phrase, “It’s my money, and I need it now!”
 Others may be familiar with the more recently portrayed scene of everyday citizens breaking out into an opera song about having a “structured settlement” and needing cash now.
 As these totally normal, everyday scenarios play out on their screens, viewers may find themselves wondering, what are these “structured settlements,” and why can’t these people get their money?

 The “structured settlements” being referenced by the actors in these commercials are better known as annuities.
-While these commercials are parts a clever marketing campaign, these commercials highlight a few important characteristics of these often complicated and misunderstood financial products.
+While these commercials are part of a clever marketing campaign, they highlight a few important characteristics of these often complicated and misunderstood financial products.
 In our first of three blog posts dedicated to demystifying annuities, we will explore the definitions of some common annuity terminology.

 Fixed vs. Variable